 - If you wish, start by taking a trip to your local library or using the Internet to research minimalist art.
-Your middle-schooler can hone his research skills by selecting a minimalist artist to use as inspiration for his painting, and learning more about his or her life.
+Your child can hone his research skills by selecting a minimalist artist to use as inspiration for his painting, and learning more about his or her life.

 - Encourage your child to create a preliminary sketch for his painting, making sure he charts his ideas for color choice, layout and design.
 Motivate him to make his creation as minimalistic as possible and to focus solely on one art concept, such as color, line, texture or rhythm.